 - Pro Bono Requirement

 - Skills Competency Requirement (applies to applicants who commenced study after Aug.
-1, 2016)
+1, 2016) and Certification of Professional Skills Competency (see "Pathways" info below).

 It is your responsibility to read rule 520.3 in its entirety and understand its requirements.
 Please note that among other things, there are specific requirements on: the total number of credits taken; professional responsibility coursework; clinics, field placement and externships; skills requirements; the number of credits you may take in any semester; and the number of credits you may take outside of the Law School (including credits taken as part of a dual-degree program).
 When you apply to take the NY Bar exam, you will submit a Certification Form with your application substantiating your academic eligibility in these coursework categories.
 Review and complete this form very carefully and note the information that you are asked to provide — you may find it easier to have your transcript in front of you when you complete the form.
 The Certification Form you submit to the NY Bar Examiners (NYBOLE) is mailed to the Student Records Office for verification.
 Then SRO reviews all forms and mails all the NY Bar Certification Forms collectively via overnight delivery back to the NYBOLE before the application deadline.